70 Years of Knowledge, Professionalism and Consistency

 One of Cyprus’s historical law offices that has evolved into a modern law practice.

-Prof. Christos Clerides is also the co-founder of the Association of Human Rights in Cyprus having represented numerous clients in the European Court of Human Rights in Strasbourg.
-He has authored and published a plethora of articles and studies in print; he has given a myriad of speeches at conferences and events and has appeared many times on television and radio to speak on present-day relevant legal issues.
-He has been the President of the Law Department at Frederick University from 2013 onward, where he currently teaches as a Professor.
-He has published four legal books to-date, which are titled “THE CYPRIOT ISSUE UNDER THE NATIONAL AND THE EUROPEAN LAW”, “THE CYPRIOT LEGAL SYSTEM”, “LEGAL PRACTICE IN CYPRUS” and “THE EVIDENCE ACT”.
-Furthermore, he has been called to handle many court cases internationally as an expert and as a specialist of the Cypriot Law and Legal System.
-In the most recent such case, he was before the five-member Supreme Court in Oslo, Norway.
+Dr. Christos Clerides is the co-founder of the Association of Human Rights in Cyprus having represented numerous clients in the European Court of Human Rights in Strasbourg.
+He has written and published a plethora of articles and studies in the press; he has given speeches at conferences and events and has appeared many times on television and radio to speak on current legal issues.
+He is the President of the Law Department at Frederick University and an elected Professor.
+Since 2009, he teaches and has published four legal books to-date, which are titled “The Cypriot Issue Under International and European Law”, “The Cyprus Legal System”, “Legal Practice in Cyprus” and “The Law of Evidence”.
+He is currently writing his fifth book on Equity & Trusts in Cyprus, which is expected to be published in early 2021.
+Furthermore, he has been called to handle many court cases internationally as an expert and as a specialist of the Cyprus Legal System and its legislations.
+The most recent case was before the five-member Supreme Court in Oslo, Norway.